Trooping the Colour: List of regiments trooping their colour

-The 2nd Battalions of the Grenadier Guards, Coldstream Guards and Scots Guards are in "suspended animation" - they are represented in the parade by three incremental companies.
+The 2nd Battalions of the Grenadier Guards, Coldstream Guards, and Scots Guards are in 'suspended animation'; they are represented in the parade by three incremental companies.
 In 2022, two new incremental companies were formed following the conversion of the 1st Battalion, Irish Guards to the specialised infantry role.
 These new units, No. 9 Company and No. 12 Company, continue the traditions of the 2nd Battalion, Irish Guards, which was placed in suspended animation in 1947.

-The number of soldiers participating in Trooping the Colour in London has declined over the years due to defence budget cuts in Household Division battalions as well as the battalions' commitments to military and peacekeeping operations overseas.
-(Note: For example, the Welsh Guards, prior to trooping their colour in 2006 had returned from Iraq and were scheduled to redeploy to Bosnia later that year.)
-This gives some of the units little time to practise ceremonial functions.
+The number of soldiers participating in Trooping the Colour in London has declined over the years due to defence budget cuts in Household Division battalions, as well as the battalions' commitments to military and peacekeeping operations overseas.
+(Note: For example, the Welsh Guards, prior to trooping their colour in 2006 had returned from Iraq, and were scheduled to redeploy to Bosnia later that year.)
+This gives some of the units little time to practice ceremonial functions.
 However, the format of the ceremony has remained the same over the centuries following routines of old battle formations used in the era of musket warfare.
-The 1988 parade was the last until 2023 to have all five regiments in participation, and in 1993 the parade was reduced from eight guards companies to six companies.
+The 1988 parade was the last until 2023 to have all five regiments in participation, and in 1993, the parade was reduced from eight guards companies to six companies.